LaurentEsingle/LaurentEsingle.github.io/about.markdown

 But with time I added more features and decided to make it available to others.

+**Differences between the FREE and FULL versions**

-This free version of the application is easy to deploy, on a single machine (laptop, server) but wih one application user only.
+This free version of the application is easy to deploy, on a single machine (i.e Laptop) but wih one application user only.

-The full version is more suited for enterprise/multi-users deployment scenarios as it includes the following features:
+The full version is more suited for enterprise/multi-users deployment scenarios as it includes the following additional features:

 - multiple users
 - SSL configuration
-- Ability to configure and connect to a remote cluster for better scalability (process larger sets of data):
+- Ability to configure and connect to a data server for better scalability (process larger sets of data):
   - Under the hood vQuery uses DASK, a Python parallel computing framework that enables Big data analytics
+  - The full version has a companion container image (vQuery-data) which acts as a data server
-  - With the Full version of vQuery, a separate Dask cluster can be setup using the provided vQuery-Dask container images (i.e: 1 scheduler and 2 workers)
+  - With the Full version of vQuery, the application server (vQuery container image) can be setup on one machine and the data server (vQuery-data container image) on another
-  - Whith the Free version, everything is integrated in a single container image, which limits its ability to scale.
+  - Whith the Free version, everything is integrated in a single container image (vQuery-free), which limits its ability to scale.
 Consequently the following limitations are set:
-    - File size limit for CSV, Parquet, ORC, Json, HDF5:  10Gb
+    - File size limit for CSV, Parquet, ORC, JSON, HDF5:  10Gb
     - File size limit for Excel: 2GB
-    - Maximum size of data sample:  100000 rows (see "Big data" tab for more information)
+    - Maximum size of sample data:  100000 rows (see "Big data" tab for more information)
     - Maximum size of data retrieved per query from a database: 100000
+- Databases connectors for the free version are limited to:
+  - Cassandra
+  - MySql
+  - MongoDB
+  - Postgres
+  - Microsoft SQL Server
-- and more
+  - MariaDB

+**Roadmap for the FREE version:**

+- Oracle database connector
+- Undo feature in script editors using keyboard shortcuts (i.e: CTRL+Z)
+- Code completion in script editors

+**vQuery-Free support**

+For features requests or to report issues and bugs:

+- If you have a github account please visit the following page: **[https://vquery-free/issues](https://vquery-free/issues)**
+- otherwise feel free to send an email to: **vquery@outlook.com**

-If you are interested in learning more about vQuery you can use the links below:
+**If you are interested in learning more about vQuery you can use the links below:**

 - My email: **laurent.esingle1@outlook.com**